Whatsapp Icon

 • How is bladder cancer diagnosed?

 Diagnosis typically involves urine tests, cystoscopy (where a doctor examines the bladder using a scope), and imaging tests.
-Biopsy may also be performed during cystoscopy to determine if cancer cells are present.
+A biopsy may also be performed during cystoscopy to determine if cancer cells are present.

 • What are the treatment options for bladder cancer?